 A student will be permitted to miss only five class periods of any one subject, per quarter, with or without parent's knowledge of the absence and still receive credit for that subject.
-After five classes are missed, or on the sixth absence, the administration will contact the county attorney to report the student in violation of our attendance policy.
+After five classes are missed, or on the sixth absence, the administration may contact the county attorney to report the student in violation of our attendance policy.

 In addition to the preceding "five-day rule," if a student misses more than ten class periods during a semester for any reason, or on the eleventh absence, his/her attendance record will be referred to the Attendance Review Committee, consisting of the principal, the guidance counselor, and one teacher.
-The committee will make a determination as to whether or not to grant credit to the student.
-A second notification will be sent to the county attorney.
+The committee will determine as to whether to grant credit to the student.
+A second notification may be sent to the county attorney.